Imagine driving in stop-and-go traffic on the jam-packed 405 Freeway and seeing a sleek monorail train cruise by you along the freeway median.

 Then it veers south and continues to the Metro D (Purple) Line station at Wilshire and Westwood boulevards that’s now under construction.
 Finally, it heads back west, emerging above ground near the planned station at Santa Monica and Sepulveda boulevards; from there it continues above ground to the E Line station at Sepulveda.

 Both lines would have automated rail cars.
-During peak hours, the monorail trains would have up to eight cars; trains would run every 2 minutes or so, with a capacity to carry up to 22,000 passengers per hour.
+During peak hours, the monorail trains would have up to eight cars; trains would run every 2.5 minutes, with a capacity to carry up to 22,000 passengers per hour.

 Alternative 1 would have eight stations, while Alternative 3 would add a station at UCLA and shift the Wilshire station east about three-fourths of a mile to Westwood Boulevard where it would meet the Metro D (Purple) Line extension now under construction.